EveryInvestor Promise

 • You must be a UK resident under the age of 75 to open a SIPP.

-• Contribution limits are subject to an annual allowance before they’re subject to tax.2
+• Contribution limits are subject to an annual allowance before they’re subject to tax (typically £60,000 or your earnings, whichever is lower).

 • Tax relief’s available on contributions.